Accommodation at Wildlife Camp

 Barefoot Tented Camp

 Our Bushcamp is offered as full board option only, including all meals and activities from the day you depart, until the last breakfast and return walk from the bush.
 What more can be said, it’s an experience not to be missed!
 As the Bushcamp is so popular and to assure the privacy of the bush for our guests, booking early is essential.
-Bushcamp only operates between the months of June to October, by which time the rains force us off our beloved piece of property until May the next year.
+Bushcamp only operates between the months of June through October, by which time the rains force us off our beloved piece of property until May the next year.

 For Campers, independent travelers or overland companies, the Wildlife Campsite has been a haven for many years.
 It is set away from the main lodge in a prime position on the banks of the Luangwa River.
 The camp is complete with grassy areas, shady trees, thatched shelters and one of the best views in the Luangwa Valley!
 The Warthogs bar and swimming pool is the best place to spend the hot hours of the day.